WeixuanJiang/AzureML-Pipeline/README.md

 6. After deployment, the REST API in pyhon and swagger will be used to interact with the deployed model with sample data and check its prediction results
 7. Using python SDK create pipeline and then deployment, and publish it.
 ## Key Steps
-Step 1: Enable authentication by adding service principle
+Step 1: Enable authentication by adding service principle, because authentication is crucial for the continuous flow of operations.
+If the authentication is not set properly, it requires human interaction and the flow is interrupted.

 ![Screenshot](./img/sevrice-principle.png)

-Step 2: Display the workspace share completed without any errors
+Step 2: Display the workspace share completed without any errors, this allows the service principle to access to workspace.

 ![Screenshot](./img/work-space-share.png)